codeguy/php-the-right-way/_posts/03-02-01-Programming-Paradigms.md

 print $sin_plus_one(M_PI);{% endhighlight %}
 {% endhighlight %}

-The most common usage of higher-order functions is when implementing the strategy pattern.
+The most common usage of higher-order functions like `combine` above is when implementing the strategy pattern.
 Built-in `array_filter` function asks both for the input array (data) and a function (strategy, callback) used as a filter criteria on each array item.

 Closures may be used to cross the variable scope without using any global variables.
 In the following example we have a function able